Merchah flies Mzuzu flag through Naji

-Afro-soul wizard Uchizi Msowoya better known as Merchah is flying the Mzuzu flag higher with his latest release entitled Naji.
+Afro-soul Malawi music wizard Uchizi Msowoya better known as Merchah is flying the Mzuzu flag higher with his latest release entitled Naji.

 The song which was released a few days ago, has taken the industry by storm owing to the international flavor therein.